MauricioSalazare/tensorpowerflow/README.rst

 What is TensorPowerFlow?
 ------------------------

-An ultra-fast power flow based on Laurent series expansion.
+An ultra-fast power flow based on a fixed-point iteration algorithm.
 The power flow is intended for applications where massive amounts of power flow computations are required. e.g., electrical load time series, metaheuristics, electrical grid environments for reinforcement learning.